Primis1/Obsidian-Vault/back-end/Communications/Http and Comm/Routes && Routers.md

 ***
 Special values:
 1. Route - is a part of the URL, user navigates
-	1. endpoint -  is the functional method tided to specific route, to which we can make a request
+	1. endpoint -  is the place of URL where the client can access the HTTP methods of an API, to which we can make a request
 2. Routers in GO:
 	1. chi
 	2. net/http

 To know:
 1.